mrhedstrom/ha-tibber-pulse-mqtt/README.md

 ## Point tibber pulse to local Mosquitto ##
 If you would like to send the messages to Tibber cloud continue reading next chapter.

-If you are happy with only local mqtt follow these simple steps.<br>
+If you are happy with only local mqtt follow these simple steps.
 After resetting tibber pulse by holding the side button for 5 seconds tibber will start a WiFi Access Point.
 Connect to it with the password printed on the back of the pulse meter.
 Navigate to http://10.133.70.1 and setup tibber pulse to connect to your local mqtt broker.
 If you are using HA built-in Mosquitto, it is reccomended to first create a HA user for the Pulse device.

 ## Configure MQTT Bridge (Pulse → AWS via local Mosquitto)